 The above two lines of code show a message box with the count of rows and columns that you have in the used range.

 You can also activate the last cell from the used range (that would be the last used cell in the worksheet).
 Consider the following code.

-This code takes the rows and columns count using the UsedRange property and then use those counts to select the last cell from the used range.
+This code takes the rows and columns count using the UsedRange property and then uses those counts to select the last cell from the used range.

-If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will how an error like the following.
+If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will show an error like the following.

-So, the worksheet where you are referring to must be activate (only then you can use the UsedRange property).
+So, the worksheet to which you are referring must be activated (only then you can use the UsedRange property).

-That mean you can’t refer to the used range in a workbook that is closed.
+That means you can’t refer to the used range in a workbook that is closed.
 But you can use open a workbook first and then, activate the worksheet to use the UsedRange property.

 Use the following line of code to get the address of the used range.